Register: Membrane Protein Paris 2024 on Oct. 14

 09:40 Martin Picard, CNRS Research Director, Biochimie des Protéines Membranaires, Institut de Biologie Physico-Chimique, Paris: In Vitro Investigation of Antibiotic Transport via Tripartite Efflux Pumps in Gram-Negative Bacteria

-10:00 Cathy Etschebest, Professor, DSIMB, INSERM, Paris-Diderot: New insights in the dynamics and functional mechanisms of Potassium Channels brought by molecular dynamics simulations
+10:00 Cathy Etchebest, Professor, DSIMB, INSERM, Paris-Diderot: New insights in the dynamics and functional mechanisms of Potassium Channels brought by molecular dynamics simulations

 10:20 Coffee Break